 Bad tasting things raise a red flag about something that can be harmful or even toxic and that therefore should be avoided.
-What looks like stubborn behavior to us is instead the clever work of nature and adaptive!
+What looks like stubborn behavior to us is instead the clever work of nature and the behavior is adaptive!

-Dogs are in particular sensitive to bitter substances, a biologically prepared tendency that may have survival value, since poisonous items are frequently bitter (Thompson, 1993).
+Dogs are in particular sensitive to bitter substances, a biologically prepared tendency that may have survival value considering that many poisonous items are frequently bitter (Thompson, 1993).

-Did you know?
-The function of taste is so important for survival that, in puppies, the sense of taste (along with the sense of smell and touch) is one of the first senses to be present, even though it takes a few weeks to fully sharpen.
+The function of taste is so important for survival purposes that, in puppies, the sense of taste (along with the sense of smell and touch) is one of the first senses to be present, even though it takes a few weeks to fully sharpen.